wpexpertsio/login-designer/readme.txt

 License: @@pkg.license
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-@@pkg.description
+Login Designer is the easiest way to style a custom login page for your WordPress login, register and forgot password forms, right from the live-action WordPress Customizer.

 == Description ==

 You shouldn’t have to hire a developer to customize your website's login page.
-That’s why I built [Login Designer](https://logindesigner.com?utm_medium=login-designer-lite&utm_source=readme&utm_campaign=readme&utm_content=login-designer), the best login customization plugin for WordPress.
+That’s why I built [Login Designer](https://logindesigner.com?utm_medium=login-designer-lite&utm_source=readme&utm_campaign=readme&utm_content=login-designer), the best login customizer plugin for WordPress.

-While Login Designer is not the first WordPress plugin designed for custom login editing, it offers an unrivaled live-editing experience unlike any other.
+While Login Designer is not the first WordPress plugin designed for styling custom login pages, it offers an unrivaled live-editing experience unlike any other.

-**Login Designer’s customizing and templating experience is the best in class — _by a long shot_**.
+**Login Designer’s login customizing and templating experience is the best in class — _by a long shot_**.

 = A short video =
 [vimeo https://vimeo.com/243191812]

-= An unparalleled editing experience =
+= An unparalleled custom login styling experience =

 Zero refreshes.
 Contextually displayed options and plugin settings.
 Custom event triggers.
 Context-aware previews.
 Powerful custom controls.
 Live editing... the list goes on.